MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 4 - [Optional] Images in Pygame.md

 dog = pygame.image.load("dog.png")

 # Displays it with the top-left corner at (0, 0)
+'''
+The word "blit" means to draw a graphic.
+'''
 screen.blit(dog, (0, 0))

 # Keeps the program running and updating